MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- Minimax Optimal Estimation of Stability Under Distribution Shift. [[paper]](https://arxiv.org/abs/2212.06338)
+  - Hongseok Namkoong, Yuanzhe Ma, Peter W. Glynn.
+  - Key Word: Stability; Robustness; Distributional Uncertainty; Model Misspecification.
+  - <details><summary>Digest</summary> The performance of decision policies and prediction models often deteriorates when applied to environments different from the ones seen during training.
+To ensure reliable operation, we propose and analyze the stability of a system under distribution shift, which is defined as the smallest change in the underlying environment that causes the system's performance to deteriorate beyond a permissible threshold.
+In contrast to standard tail risk measures and distributionally robust losses that require the specification of a plausible magnitude of distribution shift, the stability measure is defined in terms of a more intuitive quantity: the level of acceptable performance degradation.

 - Spuriosity Rankings: Sorting Data for Spurious Correlation Robustness. [[paper]](https://arxiv.org/abs/2212.02648)
   - Mazda Moayeri, Wenxiao Wang, Sahil Singla, Soheil Feizi.
   - Key Word: Mitigating Spurious Correlations; Spurious Correlation Benchmarks; Natural Image-based Interpretability.